grap/grap-odoo-business/stock_preparation_category/readme/DESCRIPTION.rst

-This module extends the functionality of sale module to provide extra models to handle sales with organized by the saler in a calendar.
+This module extends the functionality of stock module to provide an extra concept "Preparation Categories", on the product models. (template and variants)

+There categories are usefull for the preparators of the pickings to identify the products that are robust, fragile, etc.